yuame-21/Image-proc/README.md

 - In the `ImageModelStateImpl`, we deleted the second constructor that used to hold code that helped load an image.
 This code became redundant as we added new functionality to load additional image types.
 As a replacement, we created an additional load method to process non-ppms and moved ppm-load functionality into the original load.

+- We changed the image we run the commands on from isec./// to juliet.///.
+The new image is an original.
+It is not from the internet (no citation needed)

+- We edited the private method `addCommands()` in `ImageProcessorControllerImpl` to include the new commands assigned for A5.
+We did not change the method design but merely added new `.put()` statements.

 **----------------------------------------------------------------------------------------------------**

 # Assignment 4: Image Processor